-In addition, the electoral cycles in Australia and New Zealand may lead to new regulatory, taxation or other legislative proposals.
+The electoral cycles in Australia and New Zealand may lead to new regulatory, taxation or other legislative proposals.
 If enacted, these may impact the underlying performance of the Suncorp Group.

-2.12 Execution of strategic initiatives
+Execution of strategic initiatives

 The Suncorp Group is managing the delivery of a number of strategic initiatives, however there is a risk that implementation of these initiatives across the Suncorp Group may not realise some or all of the anticipated benefits.
 Failure to successfully deliver these programs could adversely affect the Suncorp Group's businesses, financial performance, liquidity, capital resources, financial condition and prospects.